UtsavBalar1231/helpsite/docs/Syllabus-Theory/Modern-Programming-Technologies/rust/rust-unit3.md

   - The `_` placeholder
 - Concise control flow with if let.

-## Rust: Managing Growing Projects with Packages Crats and
+## Rust: Managing Growing Projects with Packages Crates and

 - Modules:
   - Packages and crates